-The cost of a TV Licence will change from 1 April 2017.
-A colour licence will cost £147, an increase of £1.50 on the current fee.
-A black and white licence will cost £49.50, an increase of 50p.
+The cost of a TV Licence will increase on 1 April 2019.
+From this date a new colour licence will cost £154.50, an increase of £4 on the previous fee.
+A black and white licence will cost £52, an increase of £1.50.

-There will be no change to the free over 75 TV Licence.
+There is no change to the free over 75 TV Licence.

-If you are blind (severely sight impaired), you will still be able to apply for a 50% concession.
-This means a colour licence will cost £73.50, an increase of 75p.
+If you are blind (severely sight impaired), you are still able to apply for a 50% concession.
+This means a colour licence will cost £77.25, an increase of £2.

-The cost of Accommodation for Residential Care (ARC) concessionary licences won’t change.
+The cost of Accommodation for Residential Care (ARC) concessionary licences hasn't changed.
 These licences are available to people living in certain types of residential care.

-This is the first time the licence fee has increased since 1 April 2010.
-The Government is responsible for setting the level of the licence fee, and last year announced that it would rise in line with inflation for five years from 1 April 2017.
+The Government is responsible for setting the level of the licence fee, and in 2016 announced that it would rise in line with inflation for five years from 1 April 2017.